 - 2 bananas chopped

-Bring a large pot of water to a boil.
+- Bring a large pot of water to a boil.
 Add chopped sweet potatoes into the pot and cook for 25 minutes.
 When there is 20 minutes left, add the apples.
-When time is up, drain your sweet potatoes and apples.
+When time is up, drain.

-Once smooth, place in pouches and feed to your toddler.
-Alternatively you could serve it in a bowl with a spoon for baby or toddler.
-This fruit puree freezes great and can also be frozen for later use.
+- Once smooth, place in pouches and feed to your baby or toddler.
+Alternatively you could serve it in a bowl with a spoon.
+This fruit puree also freezes great.